plurid/elementql/README.md

-ElementQL is a query language specification and implementation to query a server for Web Elements.
+ElementQL is a query language specification and implementation to query a server for Web Elements source code in order to render them on the client.

 ### Contents